iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.10.01.005_01/report.md

 > Don't waste your money, I paid $59 and they can't even prescribe medicine that you actually need.
 Go to a real doctor!<br> :date: __2021-04-24 22:05:37__

 > keeps crashing!<br> :date: __2021-04-23 05:07:19__

-> Big scam I have a sinus infection I know what allergies feels like this is not allergies doctor didn't listen to a thing I said told them I have tried nasal sprays, sudafed, and one of the meds I had listed was zytec and ill be damned if the idiot didn't turn around and tell me to use afrin nasal spray and zytec all I needed was antibiotics I have had this for 4 or 5 days and it is getting worse dont waste your money on this big scam all they want is for you to come back in a week<br> :date: __2021-04-10 19:37:11__